 Another popular choice is a healthcare credit card, like CareCredit.
 These cards are designed specifically for health, dental, and wellness expenses that insurance might not cover.
 They function like regular credit cards but often come with special financing promotions.
 For example, you might find an offer for no interest if you pay the full amount within a specific period, like 6, 12, or 18 months.
 This gives you the flexibility to get your veneers right away and pay for them over time in a way that suits your financial situation.
 Many dental practices have information on how to apply.

-Tapping Into Your HSA or FSA
+Using Your HSA or FSA for Veneers

 If you have a Health Savings Account (HSA) or Flexible Spending Account (FSA) through your employer, you might be able to use those pre-tax dollars for your veneers.
 However, there’s a catch.
 These accounts are intended for medically necessary treatments, and veneers are typically classified as cosmetic.
 The best course of action is to check with your HSA or FSA administrator directly.
 In some cases, if a veneer is being used to repair a chipped or damaged tooth, it might qualify.
 It’s worth investigating, as using pre-tax money can result in significant savings.